Economic liberalisation in India

-The economic liberalisation in India refers to the opening of the country's economy to the world with the goal of making the economy more market and service-oriented, thus expanding the role of private and foreign investment.
-Indian economic liberalisation was part of a general pattern of economic liberalisation occurring across the world in the late 20th century.
+The economic liberalisation in India refers to the series of policy changes aimed at opening up the country's economy to the world, with the objective of making it more market-oriented and consumption-driven.
+The goal was to expand the role of private and foreign investment, which was seen as a means of achieving economic growth and development.
 Although some attempts at liberalisation were made in 1966 and the early 1980s, a more thorough liberalisation was initiated in 1991.
-The reform was prompted by a balance of payments crisis that had led to a severe recession and also as per structural adjustment programs for taking loans from IMF and World Bank.